CheetahRobotics/Team10182/README.md

 - [Team Management Resources](https://www.firstinspires.org/resource-library/ftc/team-management-resources) - Main switchboard, tons of links.

 We will build 2 kinds of bots this season.
 - Bot 1.
 Using our existing [Tetrix Competition Set](https://www.pitsco.com/TETRIX-FTC-Competition-Set/&TXredir=1) with Modern Robotics [Controllers](https://modernroboticsinc.com/robot-electronics-bundle-2) and [Sensors](https://modernroboticsinc.com/sensors).
+    - Here is a [guide](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/basic-bot-guide-tetrix.pdf) to build a simple robot chassis using the Tetrix set.
 - Bot 2.
-For the first time, we will try using the new [REV Extension Kit](http://www.revrobotics.com/rev-45-1270/) ([parts list](http://www.revrobotics.com/content/docs/REV-45-1270-PL.pdf), with its own [electronics](http://www.revrobotics.com/rev-for-ftc/electronics/control-system/).
+For the first time, we will try using the new [REV Extension Kit](http://www.revrobotics.com/rev-45-1270/) ([parts list])(http://www.revrobotics.com/content/docs/REV-45-1270-PL.pdf), with its own [electronics](http://www.revrobotics.com/rev-for-ftc/electronics/control-system/).
+    - Here is a [guide](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/basic-bot-guide-rev.pdf) to build a simple robot chassis using the REV set.

 The new Rev Robotics Expansion Hub: